volodymyr-sokolov/nRF52840-2.4-GHz-Spectrum-Analyzer/script/README.md

-# 2.4 GHz Spectrum Analyzer for nRF52840
+# 2.4 GHz Spectrum Analyzer for nRF52840 [Visualization]

 Real-time spectrum analyzer for the 2.4 GHz ISM band (2400–2480 MHz).
 Visualizes RSSI data received from an nRF52840-based device over a serial connection.